Five-Borough-Fedi-Project/masto.nyc-docean/migration_notes.md

 The "migration tool" DOcean offers is jut replication, I think.
 But the redis db needs to be open to the internet, and that would take a significant amount of network wrangling on its own.
 I think when migration day comes, we'll decide on how to proceed.

+### Elasticsearch / Opensearch

+OpenSearch is available as a managed service, so we are going to go with that.
+It's very new in DOcean, and it [isn't even updated in the terraform docs yet](https://github.com/digitalocean/terraform-provider-digitalocean/issues/1175) but it still works???